OzgurGzydn/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

-# Mechanics
+# Problem 1

-## Problem 1: Investigating the Range as a Function of the Angle of Projection
+##  Investigating the Range as a Function of the Angle of Projection

 ### 1. Theoretical Foundation